webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `createDataChannel`

 `createDataChannel` creates a new SCTP stream.
-If no SCTP assocation existed before one is created.
+If no SCTP association existed before one is created.
 By default SCTP is not enabled, but is only started when one side requests a data channel.

-Immediately after a DTLS Session is established the SCTP assocation will start sending packets via ICE and encrypted with DTLS.
+Immediately after a DTLS Session is established the SCTP association will start sending packets via ICE and encrypted with DTLS.

 #### `createOffer`